-Law students should ideally aim to complete a vacation scheme in the summer of their penultimate year, i.e. just before going into their final year of university.
+Law students should ideally aim to complete a vacation scheme in the summer of their penultimate year, i.e., just before going into their final year of university.
 However, many firms also accept law students in their final year.
-Successful vacation scheme applicants are typically offered a training contract for two years' time, so final year law students may find they have a year off in between completing their LPC (a one year course following a university law degree).
-This is not always the case though and it is worth checking an individual firm's website for details of their offering.
+Successful vacation scheme applicants are typically offered a training contract for two years' time.

 Applications for spring and summer vacation schemes open in October and close at the end of January.
 Applications are often screened on a rolling basis so there is a real advantage to getting your application in early.